 - Disfigurement, and

 Have you been injured in a Fort Lauderdale car accident?
-Call the attorneys at Lavent Law today for help.
+Call the attorneys at Lavent Law, P.A. today for help.

 When Do I Have to File a Fort Lauderdale Car Accident Claim?

 If you’ve been injured in a Fort Lauderdale car accident you have the right to file a lawsuit for damages.
 However, it is important to understand that you only have a limited amount of time to act.
 In Florida, the statute of limitations for personal injury claims is 4 years from the date of your accident.
 If you do not file your claim within 4 years you will not be able to recover the money you need and deserve.

 There may be certain times when the statute of limitations will be different.
 For example, if there is a delay in the discovery of your accident-related injury, you may have additional time to file a claim.
 On the other hand, claims against the government will require filing a claim much sooner.
 You can make sure that your claim is filed within the applicable statute of limitations by contacting an experienced Fort Lauderdale car accident attorney immediately after your accident.